I grew up with Eastern and Western medicines hand in hand, thanks to my parents.

 sharing their lives like living sculptures, poems, paintings, novels, films.

-I feel privileged when I can share the intelligence of Chinese medicine
+I feel privileged when I can share the intelligence of the Asian paradigms

 to help them steer through their chosen pathways.